muratk3n/thirdwave/en/README.md

 They should learn from TR.
-By now some nationalist corksucker would have blown something up, their symphatizers in gov would then blame the people who died, jail their movement, subsequentlyl watch the mainstream politicians tremble, then fall in line like scared little bitches.
+By now some nationalist corksucker would have blown something up, their symphatizers in gov would then blame the people who died, jail their movement, subsequently watch mainstream politicians tremble, then fall in line like scared little bitches.